 Weed-of-the-Week: Stinky Bob

-Although weeding is a daily duty here, we've recently started a weekly tradition called Weeding Wednesday during which we each spend a focused chunk of 水曜日 crawling around the Hill pulling Undesirable Plants to make room for greater biodiversity.
+Although weeding is a daily duty here, we've started a weekly tradition called Weeding Wednesday during which we each spend a focused chunk of 水曜日 crawling around the Hill pulling Undesirable Plants to make room for greater biodiversity.
 In light of this new custom, I thought I'd take some time to research one of the weeds that I've been focusing on today:

 Herb Robert aka 'Stinky Bob' (Geranium robertianum)